Singapore's Role for ASEAN's Portfolio Investment: Abstract

 \section{Abstract}

-We investigate the elasticity of portfolio investment to geographical distance in a gravity model utilizing a bilateral panel of 86 reporting and 241 counterparty countries/territories for 2007-2017.
+We investigate the elasticity of portfolio investment of ASEAN and OECD members to geographical distance in a gravity model utilizing a bilateral panel of 86 reporting and 241 counterparty countries/territories for 2007-2017.
 We find that the elasticity is more negative for ASEAN than OECD members.
 The difference is larger if we exclude Singapore.
-This indicates that Singapore's behavior is very different from other ASEAN members.
-While Singapore tends to invest in faraway OECD countries, other ASEAN members tend to invest in nearby countries.
-Our study also shows the emergence of China as a significant investment destination for ASEAN members.
+This indicates that Singapore's behavior is distinct from other ASEAN members.
+While Singapore tends to invest in distant OECD countries, other ASEAN members tend to invest in nearby countries.
+Our study sheds light on the role of a regional financial center in global finance.

 \textbf{Keywords:} portfolio investment; ASEAN; gravity model; Poisson Pseudo Maximum Likelihood

 \textbf{JEL\ Classification:} F21; F34; O16